-Aurora is designed to process vast data sets comprising satellite imagery, historical land records, and sensor outputs that monitor air, water, soil quality, wildlife, vegetation, abundance and distribution.
-The system employs learning algorithms and Artificial Intelligence (AI) techniques to first organize and sort large complex raw data, effectively removing noise, and integrating disparate sources into a unified dataset.
+Aurora Software and Service: Data Analytics and Predictive Modeling organize and sort large complex raw data, effectively removing noise, and integrating distinct sources into a unified dataset.
 This process of data scrubbing and integration ensures that the resulting data set is comprehensive and of high quality.
-Building on this foundation, Aurora AI uses historical data to forecast future trends in biodiversity, wildlife movements, abundance and distribution, vegetation health, emissions exceedance, potential habitat changes, and patterns of environmental degradation, thereby providing predictive modeling capabilities that are critical for proactive environmental management.
-Furthermore, Aurora incorporates anomaly detection algorithms to identify deviations in key environmental parameters such as greenhouse gas (GHG) emissions, soil degradation, water quality, wildlife movements, vegetation health-deviations that may indicate early signs of industrial impact.
+Building on this foundation, Aurora services, solutions and platforms uses historical data to forecast future trends in biodiversity, wildlife movements, abundance and distribution, vegetation health, emissions exceedance, potential habitat changes, and patterns of environmental degradation, thereby providing predictive modeling capabilities that are critical for proactive environmental management.
+Furthermore, Aurora services and platforms incorporates anomaly detection algorithms to identify deviations in key environmental parameters such as greenhouse gas (GHG), soil degradation, water quality, wildlife movements, vegetation health-deviations that may indicate early signs of industrial impact.
 Collectively, these predictive capabilities enable stakeholders to anticipate cumulative effects and devise remedial measures proactively, forming the analytical backbone of our integrated approach.
-Furthermore, this data compilation facilitates improved environmental management including early adaptive management and restoration as well as inform potential impact to rights.
+Furthermore, this data collection facilitates improved environmental management including early adaptive management and restoration as well as inform potential impact to rights.